Olatubosun/rocksdb.docs/RocksDB-Basics.md

 RocksDB uses a LRU cache for blocks to serve reads.
 The block cache is partitioned into two individual caches: the first caches uncompressed blocks and the second caches compressed blocks in RAM.
 If a compressed block cache is configured, users may wish to enable direct I/O to prevent the OS page cache from doubly-caching the same compressed data.

 #### Table Cache
 The Table Cache is a construct that caches open file descriptors.
 These file descriptors are for __sstfiles__.
-An application can specify the maximum size of the Table Cache.
+An application can specify the maximum size of the Table Cache, or configure RocksDB to always keep all files open, to achieve better performance.

 #### I/O Control